ofey404/experiments/kafka/benchmark/README.md

 # Analysis

-sarama or kafka-go:
+We can choose between sarama or kafka-go:

-1. sarama: more popular
+1. sarama: It's more popular.
-2. kafka-go: developer friendly
+2. kafka-go: It has developer friendly interface, and more docs.

 |                           | sarama        | kafka-go            | confluent             |
 |---------------------------|---------------|---------------------|-----------------------|